 Controls for sound, climate, and navigation are central below the navigation screen and vents.
 On lower-line models, the big round knob controls volume; on others it is the interface through which you work various menus.
 Even on fully equipped cars with navigation, the layout is less daunting than the number of buttons first suggests.
 One row of switches controls audio input (AM, XM, CD, etc.) and another row has six audio presets.
 Climate controls are to the sides, so you needn't wait to approve the legal disclaimer on the screen before you can ask for heat or air conditioning in extreme weather.
 Voice activation can handle a multitude of chores without a hand ever leaving the steering wheel.

 All Accords except the LX sedan include active noise cancellation, but we were hard-pressed to notice the difference between LX and EX.
 Vibration and engine buzz are kept to a minimum on the four-cylinder engine and are negligible on V6, so all Accords come across as very quiet; with everything off and the windows and roof closed, tire and road noise come in first, but it's never anything more than background.
 Bottom line: The Accord is smooth and quiet with or without noise cancellation technology.

-If you don't know whether to choose the 177-hp or 190-hp version (setting aside trim considerations) ask yourself how often you floor the throttle and run your engine to redline: If the answer lies between never and seldom the 177-hp will prove quite satisfactory.
+If you don't know whether to choose the 177-horsepower or 190-horsepower version (setting aside trim considerations) ask yourself how often you floor the throttle and run your engine to redline: If the answer lies between never and seldom the 177-horsepower will prove quite satisfactory.